ExchangeUnion/docs/Exchange Guide.md

 * The gRPC API is locally exposed on port 8886 by default.
 * `nomatching` mode introduces the problem of peer orders racing against local orders since most exchange's matching engines don't support the necessary `hold` mechanism.
 Several approaches are currently being evaluated and tested, follow the status [here](https://github.com/ExchangeUnion/xud/issues/587).

-### Help us to improve!
+## Help us to improve!

-`xud` is in alpha stage, as well as this wiki.
-Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), [xud-docker](https://github.com/ExchangeUnion/xud-docker/issues), [xud-simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and this [wiki](https://github.com/ExchangeUnion/xud-wiki/issues).
+`xud` is in alpha stage, as well is this page.
+Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), [xud-docker](https://github.com/ExchangeUnion/xud-docker/issues), [xud-simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and the [docs](https://github.com/ExchangeUnion/docs/issues).

 Feel like talking?
 Chat with us on [Discord](https://discord.gg/YgDhMSn)!